 Here is what Marcus himself says about the illegitimacy of the CBO:

-'ACPO guidance states "There are no powers prohibiting the taking of photographs, film or digital images in a public place.
+'ACPO guidance states “There are no powers prohibiting the taking of photographs, film or digital images in a public place.
 Therefore members of the public and press should not be prevented from doing so."
-As previously established by case law, swearing at a Police officer is not a crime.
-This proves that they should not be making an order to prevent me engaging in the behaviour of lawfully protesting against the actions of Police officers.'
+Therefore the courts should not be making an order to prevent me lawfully protesting against the actions of Police officers and exercising my right to film in public places.'

 The actor Richard Mylan—whose BBC documentary Richard and Jaco: Life With Autism was broadcast last year—was also part of the campaign to free Marcus and was right to express concern about his 11 year old son's own preoccupation with filming in this recent BBC news item.